 Step 1: Quarter the Brussels sprouts and measure the ingredients

-Step 2: Toss the Brussels sprouts in the maple syrup and chopped nuts
+Step 2: Toss the Brussels sprouts in the maple syrup and chopped nuts.

-Step 3: Layer them on a baking tray in a single layer.
+Step 3: Layer them on a baking tray in a single layer and bake for roughly 30 minutes until crispy.

 Expert Tips